Spirituality Shopper

-Spirituality Shopper was a short lived British television series that ran on Channel 4 for 3 episodes in 2005.
+Spirituality Shopper is a British television series that ran on Channel 4 for 3 episodes in 2005.
 It was presented by Christian athlete, Jonathan Edwards.
 In each episode, a person looked at four different religious practices that could be implemented in their (non-religious) lives to see if it would bring them inner peace in the hustle and bustle of the 21st century.
 In each episode, four of the practices were looked at: